aidanmorgan/py-neat/README.md

 # py-neat
-An implementation of the NEAT algorithm using Python
+A WIP implementation of the NEAT algorithm using Python, DO NOT USE.